cogentcore/lab/docs/content/tensorfs.md

 * `tsrs, err := dir.Values("name1", "name2")` returns a slice of tensor values within directory by name. a plain `.Values()` returns all values.
 * `tsrs := dir.ValuesFunc(<filter func>)` walks down directories (unless filtered) and returns a flat list of all tensors found.
 Goes in "directory order" = order nodes were added.
 * `tsrs := dir.ValuesAlphaFunc(<filter func>)` is like `ValuesFunc` but traverses in alpha order at each node.

-TODO: examples of Values usage!

-Each Node has a name which must be unique within the directory.
-The nodes in a directory are processed in the order of its ordered map list, which initially reflects the order added, and can be re-ordered as needed.
-An alphabetical sort is also available with the `Alpha` versions of methods, and is the default sort for standard FS operations.